abdulali01/tictactoe/README.md

 Implementation:
-Condition to disable the open buttons once a row is completed. validation on each step
+Condition to disable the open buttons once a row is completed. validation on each step Mount and unmount components will also play that role.

 2. Once a row is made, feature will highlight the boxes and make it standout from rest of the board.
 Implement: CSS className to highlight completed row.
 Conditional as well